bitovi/academy/src/angular/3-creating-components/creating-components.md

 ## P2: Setup

-Let's create our restaurant component as well.
+Let’s create our restaurant component as well.
 This will be a component that displays a list of restaurants.

 ✏️ Run: